 Outside Scholarship Programmes For Doctorate

 International financial support is also available.
 Scholarships are offered by international organisations such as European Commission's research programmes.
 Danish higher educational institutions where you apply may also offer scholarship programmes.
-There are also many EU funding sources such as the Madam Curie Scholarship which can be located at the given link: https://www.workindenmark.dk/researchers
+See education funding

 Courses offered Under Doctoral Studies